hi12167pies/ReplayAPI/README.md

 Example: Player spawn (for 1 player), map center (for multiplayer) or just a random location

 Why?
 When playing the replay back the origin is needed so your playback in another location

+# Unsigned vs Signed VarInt
+Signed VarInts (writeVarInt) are designed so the compression accounts for negative numbers, however it can slightly effect positive numbers making the size larger.

+Unsigned VarInts (writeUnsignedVarInt) still work will negative numbers, however it will be very large in file size